Stroke Wellbeing Service

 -Help you to understand and manage fatigue

--Improve memory, thinking and organisational skills
+-Improve memory, thinking and organisational skill

 Confidentiality